 Some of the best exercise your dog can get is by playing with their fellow canine friends, and there is no shortage of great off-leash dog parks along the Coast.

-- Gibsons: Shirley Macey Park – The off-leash area is a total of 4 acres including trails, with a two and a half acre grassy field area for dogs and owners to socialize.
+- Gibsons: The off-leash area at Shirley Macey Park is a total of 4 acres including trails, with a two and a half acre grassy field area for dogs and owners to socialize.
 There is access to water, bathrooms, shade, benches and tables.
 930 Chamberlin Road north of Shirley Macey sports field.

 - Sechelt: Sechelt holds an impressive amount of off-leash areas for your furry-friends to roam and adventure.
 Head down to any of these 6 parks: Brookman Park, Creekside Park, Heritage Forest Park, Hidden Grove Trails, Kinnikinnick Park or Lynnwood Park.